A german-greek HIPHOP PROJECT of hearing, deaf and hard of hearing youngsters

 The project was implemented within the EUROPEANS FOR PEACE:celebrate diversity! youth exchange for all programme with support from the Foundation “Remembrance, Responsibility and Future” (EVZ).

-Anja Hack, Dipl.Wjur., Project’s coordinator with focus on International inclusive Projektmanagement, is Business Consultant since 2008.
+Anja Hack, Dipl.Wjur., Project’s coordinator with focus on International inclusive Projektmanagement, is International Consultant since 2008.
 Anja organized german-greek projects, international inclusive youth exchange programmes and European trainings.

 Iliana Baloutsou, MA Dance teacher, has been breakdancing since her childhood, lives and teaches in Düsseldorf.
 She participated in numerous inclusive cultural youth encounters.